The Well-Trained Tomato

 Pick a Pepper

 From sweet bell peppers and jalapeños to chiles and intensely hot ghost varieties, there’s a wide array of peppers for your taste buds.
 They all thrive in well-drained, fertile soil, full sun, and warm weather.
-When transplanting outdoors, the ideal pepper plants have flower buds but no open flowers.
+The ideal pepper plants for transplanting outdoors have flower buds but no open flowers.
 To encourage the plants to produce more fruits, pick the first peppers when they reach full size.
 Use scissors or pruning shears when harvesting the fruits to avoid tearing plant stems.

 Like tomatoes, peppers are self-pollinating and don’t require bees.
-If night temperatures of 45 – 50° Fahrenheit occur when the flowers are developing, the result can be smaller than normal or misshapen fruits.
+If night temperatures of 45 to 50 degrees Fahrenheit occur when the flowers are developing, the result can be smaller than normal or misshapen fruits.
 If temperatures drop, cover the plants at night to protect them.

 Cucumber plants produce vines that will readily scramble up a support—a trellis or fence.
 This keeps the fruits off the ground and makes it easier to harvest.
 If you are growing them in a pot, look for bush varieties that are more compact.
 Like with summer squash, the male flowers open first.
 In a week or so, the female flowers appear with a tiny cucumber fruit at the base.
 Cucumber plants produce extensive roots.
 During extremely hot, dry weather, you may see the vines wilting.
 Check the soil a few inches below the surface and water thoroughly if it feels dry.